Optimal Computing Budget Allocation for Data-driven Ranking and Selection: Introduction

-3. We develop two fully sequential procedures, IU-OCBA-approx and IU-OCBA-balance, based on different approaches to solve the optimality conditions for mixture input distribution with either known or unknown components.
-For both cases, we prove the statistical consistency and asymptotic optimality of both procedures.
-Specifically, for the setting with mixture distribution with known components, we provide a stronger convergence result, characterizing the asymptotic convergence rate of the allocation policies given by the two procedures, which is usually not shown even without IU.
+3. We develop two fully sequential procedures of data-driven OCBA (DD-OCBA), namely DD-OCBA-approx(-C) and DD-OCBA-balance(-C), based on different approaches to solve the optimality conditions with either finite or continuous input parameter space.
+We prove the statistical consistency and asymptotic optimality of both procedures.
+Specifically, for the setting of finite parameter space, we provide a stronger convergence result by characterizing the asymptotic convergence rate of the allocation policies.

-Next we briefly review the relevant literature with an emphasis on the relation with our work.
+Next, we briefly review the relevant literature with an emphasis on the relation to our work.